Herbert E. Phipps

 Judge Phipps received the the Randolph Thrower Lifetime Achievement Award, presented by the State Bar of Georgia's Committee to Promote Inclusion in the Profession; the Tradition of Excellence Award by the General Trial Practice & Trial Section of the State Bar; and the Chief Justice Thomas O. Marshall Professionalism Award by the State Bar Bench and Bar Committee.
 The Logan E. Bleckley Distinguished Service Award was conferred upon Judge Phipps by the Litigation Section of the Atlanta Bar Association in May 2015.
 Judge Phipps was honored as a Legal Legend by the Georgia Lawyer Chapter of the American Constitution Society in November 2014.
 Judge Phipps received The Nestor Award from the Georgia Legal History Foundation in March 2014 "for a lifetime of distinguished service as a wise and honest Counselor and Mentor to the Bench and Bar."
-The State Bar of Georgia has recognized Chief Judge Phipps with the Justice Robert Benham Award for Community Service.
+The State Bar of Georgia has recognized Judge Phipps with the Justice Robert Benham Award for Community Service.
 He has been inducted into the Society of Benchers of Case Western Reserve School of Law.
 Judge Phipps's Commencement Address to the Class of 2007 of Case Western Reserve School of Law, "Lawyers - the Guardians of Truth and Justice," is published at 58 Case Western Reserve Law Review 483 (2008).
-Chief Judge Phipps delivered the Commencement Address to the Class of 2014 of Atlanta’s John Marshall Law School and was awarded the Honorary Degree of Doctor of Laws.
+Judge Phipps delivered the Commencement Address to the Class of 2014 of Atlanta's John Marshall Law School and was awarded the Honorary Degree of Doctor of Laws.

-Chief Judge Phipps is a past Chairman of the Board of Directors of SB&T Bank of Albany and Americus.
+Judge Phipps is a past Chairman of the Board of Directors of SB&T Bank of Albany and Americus.
 He serves on the Board of Directors of the Georgia Appleseed Center for Law and Justice.
-He is a member of the Judicial Council of Georgia and serves as Chair of the Council's Committee on Court Reporting Matters.
+He is a member of the Judicial Council of Georgia.
 He is a Past President of the Lawyers Club of Atlanta.
 He is a member of Bethel A.M.E.
 Church in Albany, Sigma Pi Phi Fraternity, Delta Delta Boule', The Inquiry Club, and the Old War Horse Lawyers Club.